Jammy2211/PyAutoLens/docs/overview/overview_6_interferometry.rst

 Interferometry
 ==============

-Alongside CCD imaging data, **PyAutoLens** supports the modeling of interferometer data from submillimeter and radio observatories.
+**PyAutoLens** supports modeling of interferometer data from submillimeter and radio observatories such as ALMA or LOFAR.

-The dataset is fitted directly in the uv-plane, circumventing issues that arise when fitting a 'dirty image' such as correlated noise.
+The visibilities of the interferometer dataset are fitted directly in the uv-plane, circumventing issues that arise when fitting a dirty image produced via the visibilities.

+The most important issue this addresses is removing correlated noise from impacting the fit.

 Real Space Mask
 ---------------